Pharmaceutical advertising regulation and medical device advertising in the United Arab Emirates

 More general rules regarding comparative advertising are also set out under the following laws:

-• Federal Law No. 24/2006 on Consumer Protection (Consumer Protection Law).
-The Consumer Protection Law provides that a supplier may not display, offer, promote or advertise any misleading goods that would harm the interests or health of consumers, which may include information about goods that may be misleading.
+• Federal Law No. 15/2020 on Consumer Protection and its implementing regulations Cabinet Decision No.66/2023 (Consumer Protection Law).
+The Consumer Protection Law provides that a supplier may not

 11. Are there specific provisions for advertisement of medicines and medical devices on the internet/in social media postings?